 Portugal’s architectural influence went far beyond religious buildings, leaving behind heritage homes with features such as oyster-shell windows, azulejos tiles and intricate wooden balconies.
 It’s a treat to visit a couple of the most notable ones; the Menezes Braganza house in Chandor and, just six miles away, the Palacio do Deão in Quepem.
 The former is Goa’s most famous stately home, a 17th-century Portuguese-style mansion made up of two symmetrical wings that atmospherically illustrate the differing fortunes of the two brothers who commissioned it.
 The more diminutive Palacio do Deão, by contrast, is a vibrant, lived-in home that’s a treat to explore – often with its current owner, Ruben Vasco de Gama – with whom you can share a traditional Goan lunch made by his wife, Celia, if you book a day ahead.

-4. Try your hand at a Goan cuisine cookery class
+4. Try a Goan cookery class

 Given the Brits’ love of curry, it’s no surprise that cookery classes are really popular in Goa.
 They’re offered all along the coast, but a perennial favourite is Rita’s Gourmet Goa in Dabolim.
 In an outdoor garden gazebo, amid lush greenery dotted with pottery and stonework as well as plants and herbs used in her dishes, chef Rita Shinde leads a wide range of classes teaching tourists how to cook Indian and Goan dishes that take in dhal, curries and breads as well as sweet treats like serradura and crème caramel.
 The most popular class is the day-long cookery class and market tour, but if you get the bug, you can learn to cook 40 dishes in an eight-day Goan cuisine course.